lexermal/website-weixler-me/blog/Basic-cluster-setup/05 Setup Longhorn.md

 This can be disabled by navigating to *Node*, clicking on edit at that nodes and disabling the *scheduling*.

-### Fix Longhorn default storage class error
+### Adjust the default storage class

 When you install Longhorn it is by default set to be the default storage class, but local-path is so too.
+This results often in volume mounting errors.

 Therefore, it is required to deactivate local-path from being a default storage class.

 Run the following commands
 ```